Tobi-joshua/Explicit-Dynamics-Finite-Element-Code-For-1-D-Stepped-Bar-/README.md

 # Explicit-Dynamics-Finite-Element-Code-For-1-D-Stepped-Bar
 The explicit dynamic finite element method used in the code below is based on the following mathematical formulations.
+Discretization: The bar is divided into a finite number of elements, each of which has two nodes.
+The displacement and velocity at each node are assumed to vary linearly within the element, and are interpolated using shape functions.
+The element stiffness matrix, mass matrix, and force vector are then computed using numerical integration over the element.
+Central difference method: The explicit time integration scheme used in the code is the central difference method, which is a second-order accurate method for solving ordinary differential equations.
+The central difference method approximates the time derivative of a function using a finite difference formula that involves values of the function at two adjacent time step.